Kiali-QE/jaeger-instrumentation-performance-tests/TestResults/2017September18.md

 **Number of test clients** `100`
 **Iterations** `10000`

+The results shown below are throughput in operations per seconds (i.e. a GET on and endpoint.)
+For this test run there are 2 operations per iteration * 100 clients * 10000 iterations for a total of 2,000,000.

 _NOTE!_ Numbers for the wildfly-swarm application with Jaeger are currently not available, as I had repeated problems getting that application to deploy.
 I will update this table once that issue is resolved.